 VATICAN CITY (AP) -- The Vatican has officially launched its cricket club, an initiative aimed at forging ties with teams of other faiths.

-He and the Vatican have long championed sports as good for the mind, body and soul.
+But he and the Vatican have long championed sports as good for the mind, body and soul.
 The cricket club is the latest initiative of the Vatican's culture ministry to use sports to engage in dialogue with the contemporary world.